Termindiego25/flightlogapp/README.md

 ## 🚀 Getting Started

-> ⚠️ This project was developed as part of my **Final Year Project (Spanish TFC)** during my Advanced Vocational Training studies.
+> ⚠️ This project was developed as part of my **Final Year Project (Spanish TFC)** during my Advanced Vocational Training studies in 2018.
 > It is published for educational and portfolio purposes.

 1. Clone the repository: